valango/assert-debug/README.md

 ```
 That's great, but... the cause still remains unclear.
 And dynamic context is all gone -
 you can't inspect the local variables.
 You have no idea of how to repeat this failure.
-You can expect a long night full of relentless experimenting ahead of you.
+You can expect a long night full of relentless experimenting ahead of you... or not.

 ## What it does?
 **`assert-debug`** module exports all the stuff from original Node.js `assert`